 Contact with Rubber – Both feet must start on the rubber.
 The pivot foot must remain in contact with or push off and drag away from the pitching rubber until the ball is released.
 If any of these rules are broken, an illegal pitch can be called by the umpire which will result in a called ball on the batter (see illegal pitch rules below).

 Pitching eligibility is by week, Saturday through Friday.
-Pitcher are eligible to pitch 8 innings per week.
+Pitchers are eligible to pitch 8 innings per week.
 If a pitcher appears and throws at least one pitch, an inning is charged to the pitcher.
 An additional 4 innings are allotted if and only if a third game occurs in the same week.
 Managers are responsible for keeping track of their pitcher’s innings and is subject to audit.

 * Should a game revert back to a previously finished inning to determine the outcome because of a time limitation, no inning will be charged to the pitchers who pitched in the last unfinished inning.